 How to use the Leadership Agility Compass

-The Leadership Agility Compass is a graphic tool developed by ChangeWise, that emerged from the 5 years of intensive research and writing I did for the book, Leadership Agility.
+The Leadership Agility Compass is a graphic tool developed by ChangeWise, that emerged from the 5 years of intensive research and writing underlying the book, Leadership Agility.
 When you know how to use it, it’s a tool that can make any leadership initiative you undertake more effective.

 Our research on Leadership Agility found that the most effective leaders we studied invest time and attention in four key “territories.”
-These four territories are the same, regardless of whether an initiative involves leading organizational change, improving team performance, or engaging in pivotal conversations.
-(Note here the idea that a pivotal conversation can also be a leadership initiative).
+This applies, regardless of whether an initiative involves leading organizational change, improving team performance, or engaging in pivotal conversations.

 The four interrelated territories that are integral to any of these initiatives are: